Donor Profile

 Education

-In line with Germany’s ‘special initiative’ on vocational training and jobs, higher education and vocational training are the main priorities for Germany within the education sector and are mainly approached through bilateral development cooperation.
+In line with Germany’s special initiative on vocational training and jobs, higher education and vocational training is prioritized.
+These objectives are mainly supported through bilateral development cooperation.

 Read more about Germany’s ODA related to Education